lokesh234/SoftwareEngineeringFinalProject/README.md

 To install the styleguide scheme into IntelliJ, `Preferences -> Editor -> Code Style -> Scheme -> ... -> Import Scheme -> IntelliJ IDEA code style XML`, then select `config/intellij-java -google-style.xml` from the project's root directory

+ ## Path Variable for Voice Activation
+ To use our state of the art Voice Recognition System.
+Create a path variable to allow Google's API to check credentials , this can be achieved with the following steps:

+ Open the Search Icon on the Bottom Left Corner of the Screen and type System Environment Variables.
+ Once that window to pops up please add a new variable named GOOGLE_APPLICATION_CREDENTIALS and give it the path to the key.json file in the resources folder of our directory.
+Relaunch the jar file and you should be good to do commands like:

+ open navigation

+ open login

+open weather

+open requests

+open help